 Main Differences Between Old And New Furnaces

-Although the overall operations of furnaces haven’t really changed, newer furnaces are able to heat your home more efficiently and evenly than older furnaces.
+Although the overall operations of furnaces haven’t really changed, newer energy efficient furnaces are able to heat your home more efficiently and evenly than older furnaces.

 One reason for this is a technological advance is the ability to blow more air over the heat exchanger.